 5 Steps to Make Your Marketing Supply Chain More Efficient

-M ost large companies have entire departments focused on optimizing their Supply Chain.
+M ost large companies have entire departments focused on optimizing their marketing supply chain.
 Firms recognize that high product costs, poor stock availability, and uncompetitive speed to market are major threats to their success.

-Yet, in smaller organizations the Marketing Supply Chain gets much less attention.
-An efficient Marketing Supply Chain can contribute significantly to a firm’s financial success as well as ensure its brand consistency.
+Yet, in smaller organizations the marketing distribution channel gets much less attention.
+An efficient marketing supply chain can contribute significantly to a firm’s financial success as well as ensure its brand consistency.

-It has been estimated that 60% of Marketing Supply Chain costs can be consumed by less valuable ancillary areas such as distribution, freight, storage and obsolescence.
+It has been estimated that 60% of supply chain marketing costs can be consumed by less valuable ancillary areas such as distribution, freight, storage and obsolescence.
 It makes sense for companies to focus on improving this spend.

 1. Focus on fewer vendors

-It’s tempting to add more vendors as new products are introduced.
+It’s tempting to add more vendors as new products are introduced within the marketing supply chain.
 Your team is likely to encourage you to add more options.
 But paring down your supplier list often pays dividends.

-- As you reduces your supplier base, your purchasing power increases while the transactional costs of processing fewer vendors falls
+- As you reduce your supplier base, your purchasing power increases while the transactional costs of processing fewer vendors falls.

 2. Drive users to a single online store

-Physical assets such as apparel, promotional products, print, signage and POP kits are often widely located across an organization, making inventory management and efficient distribution a costly, logistics challenge.
+Physical assets such as apparel, promotional products, print, signage and POP kits are often widely located across an organization, making inventory management and efficient distribution a costly, marketing logistics and supply chain management challenge.

-Posting all marketing assets on a single, personalized storefront that can be accessed by authorized users makes ordering much more efficient and consistent.
+Posting all marketing assets on a single, personalized online store that can be accessed by authorized users makes ordering much more efficient and consistent.

 Many suppliers will build and host such a site for little or no investment.
-Ask your Marketing Supply Chain provider what they offer.
+Ask your marketing supply chain management provider what they offer.